wppbav/developer.wppbav.com/docs/core-resources/studies.md

 - `categories` - A comma-separated list of category IDs.
 This will filter the categories to only those given.
 - `brands` - A comma-separated list of brand IDs.
 This will filter the categories to only those that have the given brands in the study.

+## Searching

+This endpoint supports searching.
+See the [searching section](../customizing/searching) for more details.